top of page

 Sacha Gigliuk - Headshot.jpg

-Sacha is a counselling intern in the final stages of her Master of Arts in Counselling Psychology degree.
-She holds a Bachelor of Education degree and has spent the last several years working with youth and their families as an elementary school teacher.
-Sacha’s desire to work in a helping profession combined with her passion for increasing access to mental health supports in her community is what pushed her to pivot and pursue a career as a counsellor.
+Sacha is a graduate of the Master of Arts in Counselling Psychology program at Yorkville University.
+She holds a Bachelor of Education degree and has spent several years working with youth and their families as an elementary school teacher.
+Sacha’s passion for increasing access to mental health supports in her community is what pushed her to pivot and pursue a career as a counsellor.

 Sacha works from a humanistic approach and believes that individuals are the experts on their own lives.
 She believes counselling should be safe and collaborative, and should provide an opportunity for clients to show up as their authentic selves.
-Sacha adopts a flexible, strength-based approach in order to best address clients’ unique therapeutic goals.
-She is open to working with individuals of all ages struggling with depression, anxiety, interpersonal relationship issues, self-esteem, grief and loss, life transitions, and work and life stress.
+Sacha adopts a flexible, trauma-informed, and strengths-based approach to best address clients’ unique therapeutic goals.
+She draws from a variety of modalities, including Acceptance and Commitment Therapy, Dialectical Behaviour Therapy, Internal Family Systems Therapy, and Solution-Focused Therapy.
+Sacha’s areas of interest include neurodiversity, relationship and communication issues, stress management, identity exploration, and grief and loss.

 Sacha is 2SLGBTQ+ affirming and available to residents of Alberta.